smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Race fixes in block code
 * Check tiles all generated and not null, no extra, none missing
 * Zoomlevel and geolevel report (null tiles/total tiles)
+* USA tests to zoomlevel 8 OK.
+Improved SQL Server tile making efficency and reduced table size to get under 10K limit
+* Fix SQL server load script etc

 #### Current TODO list (January 2017):

+* MS Sahsuland projection problem; must be contained within the projection or will fail
 * Drop scripts
-* Fix SQL server load script etc
 * Fix zoomlevel miss-set from config file (defaults are wrong)
 * Check (warn/error) if geometry not within projection (sahsuland is using Nevada north 1927 at present)